SondagesPro/pdfReport/README.md

 ### Style and css usage

+You can use inline style in the content of the question text.
+For example, you can use `<strong style='color:red;font-size:18pt'>A big and red sentence</strong>`.
+Remind PDF is not web, usage of position:abolute or float didn't work exactly as excpected.

+#### With tcpdf
 The plugin use [tcpdf](https://tcpdf.org/) and [WriteHTML function](https://tcpdf.org/docs/srcdoc/TCPDF/source-class-TCPDF/#17080).
 The plugin include a basic css file by default.
 You can replace the css included in the template used by the survey with a `pdfreport.css` in the files directory of the template.

-You can use inline style in the content of the question text.
-For example, you can use `<strong style='color:red;font-size:18pt'>A big and red sentence</strong>`.
-See more example on tcdpf website : [inline style](https://tcpdf.org/examples/example_006/) or usage of a [css file](https://tcpdf.org/examples/example_061/).
-Remind PDF is not web, usage of position:abolute or float didn't work exactly as excpected.

 ### New page